lenmetson/lenmetson/README.md

 ***

 My name is Len and I am a third year BSc Politics Student at LSE.
 I am interested in political behaviour, social movements, persuasion and data science methods.
+Particularly, I am interested in finding out how people can be persuaded to support marginalised groups, and what interventions work to reduce prejudice.
+I hope to combine political science research methods with data science methods to answer these questions.

 ## Fun extras